Animation by Mo Massen; furnished to me by Alessandro Zorat

 Would you like to donate to help keep this website on the Internet?

 Link includes history, philosophy & extensive information on this website's operations

 Webmaster: Robert Fleischer (Snowbum) himself!

-responsible for this messy & verbose website!)
+(who is entirely responsible for this messy & verbose website!)